 This company has been so popular that when it went public in September 2020, it was the biggest IPO ever for a software company; raising $3.4 billion.
 Since then it has gone from strength to strength.
-In fact, its most recent earnings report found that its product revenue was up 110% year over year (YoY) coming in at $213.8 million, whilst its remaining performance obligations were at $1.4 billion.
-This means that its guidance for the fiscal year 2022 of $1.02 billion in product revenue should be exceeded.
+In fact, its most recent earnings report found that its product revenue was up 103% year over year (YoY) coming in at $254.6 million, whilst its remaining performance obligations were at $1.5 billion.
+This means that its guidance for the fiscal year 2022 of $1 million in product revenue should be exceeded.

 The bear case for Snowflake

-Snowflake has been affected by the past few months of volatility.
-It lost 40% of its value between February and May, only now regaining 26% since then.
+Snowflake has been affected where it lost 40% of its value between February and May but between July and September, it has regained 30% of that.
 The correction of this stock since its highs of $429 in December has been steep and many companies do not recover quickly from a value loss like this.
 But, considering the bull case above, this could present an opportunity for investors to buy Snowflake at a more reasonable valuation.

 With rising operations costs and a decrease in revenue, Snowflake could see a few worrying problems down the line.

 Whilst Snowflake didn’t have the best results last quarter, with its reported operating loss, plus the potential for a worrying report next quarter, it does still hold a lot of promise.
 Playing nice with big cloud data names such as Google, Amazon, and Microsoft will continue to encourage growth and customer acquisition.

 Snowflake has three founders; Benoit Dageville, Thierry Cruanes, and Marcin Żukowski.
 The CEO currently is Frank Slootman.